moliver28/research-handbook/content/handbook/engineering/open-source/_index.md

 At GitLab we are committed to open-source.
 There may be a case to consider sponsoring an open-source project or project maintainer from a business continuity perspective.
 In such cases, GitLab may want to become a vested member of said project.
 This can happen in two main approaches:

 - GitLab becomes a maintainer in the open source project
-- GitLab actively manages and contributes upstream by sponsoring the project maintainer
+- GitLab contributes upstream and/or sponsors the project maintainer(s)

 ### Becoming a maintainer in an open source project